FerAnteq/3_Getting-and-Cleaning-Data-Course-Project/Code Book.md

 ### *Data Set Information:*

-This dataset contains data for *30 SUBJECTS* that provided their wearable data.
+This dataset contains a sample data for *30 subjects* that provided their wearable data.
 Subjects age ranges between 19 and 48 years.

 For each subject, 6 different activities were collected.
 The *"Activity"* field can contain 6 values, each with an index number:
-1 - WALKING
+- 1 - WALKING
-2 - WALKING_UPSTAIRS
+- 2 - WALKING_UPSTAIRS
-3 - WALKING_DOWNSTAIRS
+- 3 - WALKING_DOWNSTAIRS
-4 - SITTING
+- 4 - SITTING
-5 - STANDING
+- 5 - STANDING
-6 - LAYING
+- 6 - LAYING

 According to the original documentation provided alongside this dataset:
 _Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data._